-The pulse resistance data are then used to calculate the pulse power capability at each 10% increment (defined at beginning of life and fixed throughout life testing), where the discharge power is relative to Vmin{pulse} and the regen power is relative to Vmax{pulse} (See Section 3.1.1 and Appendix C regarding allowable values for Vmax{pulse} and Vmin{pulse}).
-The power capability values are used to determine the total available depth-of-discharge and energy swing that can be used (within the pulse voltage limits) for given discharge and regen power levels.
-Equations 6 and 7 show the pulse power capability calculation for the discharge and regen pulse, respectively.
-Figure 9 illustrates the resultant Pulse Power Capability curves as a function of the percent of rated capacity removed from Vmax{op}.
-The percent capacity removed during the 5 kW discharge should also be indicated on this x-axis.
+The pulse resistance data are then used to calculate the pulse power capability at each 10% increment (defined at beginning of life and fixed throughout life testing), where the discharge power is relative to Vmin{pulse} and the regen power is relative to Vmax{pulse}.
+(See Section 3.1.1 and Appendix C regarding allowable values for Vmax{pulse} and Vmin{pulse}).
+These power capability values are used to determine the total available depth-of-discharge and energy swing that can be used (within the pulse voltage limits) for given discharge and regen power levels.
+Equations 5 and 6 show the pulse power capability calculation for the discharge and regen pulse, respectively.
+Figure 10 illustrates the resultant Pulse Power Capability curves as a function of the percent of rated capacity removed from Vmax{op}.

-Voltage Limited Discharge Pulse Power Capability = $Vmin{pulse} \bullet (OCV{dis} - Vmin{pulse}) \div R{discharge}(6)$
+Discharge Pulse Power Capability =

+$$Vmin{pulse} \bullet (OCV{dis} - Vmin{pulse}) \div R{discharge}$$

+(5)